Okhla: Hygiene

+Connectivity

 Okhla is well connected via roadways and railways and is not too far away from the IGI Airport.
-Business districts such as Nehru Place and Connaught Place are considerably close resulting in good access to public services.
+Business districts such as Nehru Place, Connaught Place and Lajpat Nagar are considerably close resulting in good access to public services.

-Okhla is also connected to the Delhi Metro Magenta Line Network - Jasola Vihar-Shaheen Bagh, Okhla Vihar, Jamia Millia Islamia & Sukhdev Vihar.
+Okhla is also connected to the Delhi Metro Magenta Line Network - Jasola Vihar-Shaheen Bagh, Okhla Vihar, Jamia Millia Islamia and Sukhdev Vihar.

 Delhi Transport Corporation buses via various Bus stops and terminus are operating from Okhla.